We are privileged to have the help of a number of high-profile supporters who are keen to do all they can to help us raise awareness of brain injury.

 He was attempting to cycle, run, row and swim from Los Angeles and New York in just 16 days when the wing mirror of a petrol tanker travelling at 65mph struck the back of James's head.

-James was rushed to hospital, while Beverley, who was in Las Vegas at the time, received the dreaded phone call experienced by many families and loved one of those with brain injury.
+James was rushed to hospital, while his wife Beverley, who was in Las Vegas at the time, received the dreaded phone call experienced by many families and loved one of those with brain injury.

 Since that fateful day, James has gradually been rebuilding his life with incredible support from Beverley and their children.
-The couple have bravely shared their experiences of brain injury on numerous occasions in the national press in order to help others affected, while their book Touching Distance remains one of the most moving, open and revealing testimonies available on the subject of brain injury.
+James and Beverley have bravely shared their experiences of brain injury on numerous occasions in the national press in order to help others affected, while their book Touching Distance remains one of the most moving, open and revealing testimonies available on the subject of brain injury.

 Lance Corporal Johnson Beharry VC, Special Ambassador